MRCORD/Peru2040/README.md

 ### 1.1 Strategic Imperative

 This white paper presents a comprehensive strategy for transforming Peru into Latin America's dominant technological, energy, and economic power by 2040.
-Drawing from successful rapid development models implemented by Saudi Arabia, Singapore, Thailand, and the UAE, this plan demonstrates that Peru can achieve technological sovereignty through massive state investment, strategic partnerships, and unwavering political commitment.
+Drawing from successful rapid development models implemented by Saudi Arabia, Singapore, Thailand, and the UAE (Alshuwaikhat, 2019; Huat, 2017; Warr, 2021; Al-Aali et al., 2021), this plan demonstrates that Peru can achieve technological sovereignty through massive state investment, strategic partnerships, and unwavering political commitment.

 ### 1.2 The Binary Choice

 Peru faces a binary choice between remaining a commodity-dependent middle-income economy or becoming a high-income technological powerhouse.
-This white paper argues that technological sovereignty—encompassing AI capabilities, nuclear energy, and advanced manufacturing—is not optional but essential for national security and prosperity in the 21st century.
+This white paper argues that technological sovereignty—encompassing AI capabilities, nuclear energy, and advanced manufacturing—is not optional but essential for national security and prosperity in the 21st century (Klinger et al., 2020).

 ### 1.3 Key Findings

-- **Resource Foundation**: Peru possesses the necessary resource base ($54.6 billion confirmed mining projects) to fund technological transformation
+- **Resource Foundation**: Peru possesses the necessary resource base ($54.6 billion confirmed mining projects) to fund technological transformation (S&P Global Market Intelligence, 2024)
-- **Proven Models**: International examples demonstrate rapid capability development is achievable within 15-20 years
+- **Proven Models**: International examples demonstrate rapid capability development is achievable within 15-20 years (World Bank, 2023)
-- **Strategic Partnerships**: Technology transfer can accelerate development and reduce implementation time
+- **Strategic Partnerships**: Technology transfer can accelerate development and reduce implementation time (OECD, 2022)
-- **Execution Capability**: The Chancay port success validates Peru's capacity for large-scale infrastructure execution
+- **Execution Capability**: The Chancay port success validates Peru's capacity for large-scale infrastructure execution (COSCO SHIPPING, 2024)

 ### 1.4 Investment Requirements